-The MAS proposal of T+2 takes a half-way house approach in that the EU started with T+1 but in response to feedback, the latest consultation paper has relaxed it (but for VM only) to up to T+3, subject to certain limitations.
-However, having T+2 effectively means that any securities which settle on a T+3 (or longer) basis will not be eligible.
-In practice, the timing may be tighter than T+2 because time is required to call for VM / IM as well.
-As such, MAS should consider mandating two timings (i) by when should VM / IM be called and (ii) once called, by when should VM / IM be posted.
+gulations, the amount applies IM and VM.
+It is the MAS IM and VM nulatively. d be more logical parately given the posted at different different nge / collection al of T+2 takes a pproach in that the +1 but in back, the latest er has relaxed it to up to T+3, limitations.
+T+2 effectively securities which or longer) basis will practice, the hter than T+2 required to call for As such, MAS should consider mandating two timings (i) by when should VM / IM be called and (ii) once called, by when should VM / IM be posted.